 Have you always wanted a dog but avoided getting one due to allergies and annoying pet odors?

 However, not all air purifiers are capable of dealing with this specific type of indoor air pollution.
 There are new filters capable of dealing with really strong odors like the ones found in the kitchen, but also those created by your dog or cat.
-So let’s jump right into what I believe to be the best options for 2018.
+So let’s jump right into what I believe to be the best options for pet odors in 2019.